This post was originally published October 25, 2019, and updated March 30, 2020.

 Use the Import Feature for Quicker Data Entry

-One of the best QuickBooks tips we can offer is using the software’s input option to quickly add clients, suppliers and other information to your account.
+One of the best small business QuickBooks tips we can offer is using the software’s input option to quickly add clients, suppliers and other information to your account.

 Your data must be in Excel or CSV format.
 Once you import you data, you’ll have a chance to correct any mistakes that may have occurred.
 This step can save you hours of data entry time and ensure that you are up and running quickly.